sudheer121/Study-Room/README.md

 # Study-Room
 A fully functional web application where students can join in room, and communicate in text and audio channels.

+<h3> Desktop and Mobile Views </h3>
+> The application is compatible with both desktop and mobile phones.
 <div align="center">
   <div>
     <img src="https://i.imgur.com/x75zSa3.gif" width="600" height="300"/>